 “Because safety was a non-issue and I didn’t have to treat her like a two-year old, it changed our relationship.”

-Lively is a multi-talented smart watch!
-It’s a PERS, a medication reminder, pedometer and clock.
+Lively is a multi-talented smartwatch!
+It’s a clock, medication reminder, pedometer and PERS.
 (Lively also offers separate sensors you can buy with the watch.)
-Pamela Wood Browne’s 88 year-old mother, who lives 15 minutes away near Greenville, South Carolina, uses a Lively watch and sensors.
+Pamela Wood Browne’s 88-year-old mother, who lives 15 minutes away near Greenville, South Carolina, uses a Lively watch and sensors.

 “Short of living with her, it’s a glimpse into what and how she’s doing,” says Browne.

 Manny Santayana, 59, shoots for a more direct approach: six cameras via Comcast’s Xfinity placed around his 85 year-old mother’s home in Pennsylvania.
 She lives alone and has Alzheimer’s.
 From his own home in Florida, or on the road, the salesman checks on her throughout the day.